jdibenes/hl2ss/extensions/README.md

 **Build**

 Build the hl2ss_ulm shared library and copy it to the appropriate subfolder in Assets/Plugins.
-Also, copy the shared libraries for OpenCV and FFmpeg if necessary (e.g., `hl2ss_ulm.dll` for Windows requires `avcodec-60.dll`, `avutil-58.dll`, `opencv_world480.dll`, and `swresample-4.dll`).
+Also, copy the shared libraries for OpenCV and FFmpeg if necessary.
 Finally, build the Unity project.

+## client_labview

+Collection of LabVIEW VIs for streaming HoloLens 2 sensor data using the hl2ss_ulm shared library.
+Has the same requirements as client_cpp.
+See the `test_[...].vi` VIs for examples.

+**Build**

+Build the hl2ss_ulm shared library and copy it to the hl2ss_labview folder.
+Also, copy the shared libraries for OpenCV and FFmpeg if necessary.

 ## pyzdepth